cyberconcepts/cybertools/scorm/README.txt

 Depending on the data elements the values entered are kept together in one track or stored in separate track objects.
-So there is a separate track for each interaction and one track for all the other elements.
+So there is a separate track for each interaction and one additional track for all the other elements.

   >>> for t in sorted(tracks.values(), key=lambda x: x.timeStamp):
   ...     print t.data